nss-day-cohort-35/Snatched-Magnolias/README.md

 ## How to use

-1a) Download as a zip and unzipp to your preferred location and open index.html
+1a) Download as a zip and unzip to your preferred location and open index.html

 1b) Fork it to your github & clone.
 You must have js nose installed https://nodejs.org/en